lukwol/navigation/README.md

 ## Installation

-Currently `cmnav` can be installed only via local Maven or [Jitpack](https://jitpack.io/) repositories.
+Currently `cmnav` can be installed only via local Maven repository.

-Installation via Jitpack is recommended but provides only a few native targets, install to local maven in order to use more native targets.

 ### MavenLocal